Approximate kink-kink solutions for the $\phi^{6}$ model in the low-speed limit: Introduction

 and

 with $\overrightarrow{f}(t,x)=(f(t,x),\partial_{t}f(t,x))$ for any function $f\in C^{1}\left(\mathbb{R}^{2}\right).$ This result is the first part of our work about the study of the collision of two kinks with low speed $v.$ The study of dynamics of multi-kink solutions for the $\phi^{6}$ is motivated from condensed matter, see \cite{condensed}, and cosmology \cite{cosmic}.
 Also, there is a large literature about the numerical study of collision of multi-kinks for the $\phi^{6},$ for example in high energy physics see \cite{collision} and \cite{kinkcollision}.
-More precisely, in the article \cite{kinkcollision} it was verified numerically that there exists a critical speed $v_{c}$ such that if two kinks collide with speed less than $v_{c},$ then the collision is very close to an elastic collision.
-Motivated by \cite{kinkcollision}, we study theoretically the high elasticity of collision of two kinks with low speed for the $\phi^{6}$ model.
+More precisely, in the article \cite{kinkcollision} it was numerically proved that there is a critical velocity $v_{c},$ so that if two kinks collide with a velocity smaller than $v_{c},$ the collision is very close to an elastic collision.
+Motivated by \cite{kinkcollision}, we theoretically study the high elasticity of the collision of two kinks with low speed for the $\phi^{6}$ model.
 The sequence of approximate solutions $\phi_{k}(v,t,x)$ will be useful later in a second manuscript to study the elasticity of collision of two kinks with low speed.
-Since the $\phi^{6}$ model is a non-integrable system, the study of the collision problem for two kinks of this model have many issues and difficulties.
+Since the $\phi^{6}$ model is a non-integrable system, there are many issues and difficulties in the studying of the collision problem for two kinks of this model.
 There exist few mathematical results about the inelasticity of the collision of two solitons for other dispersive models.
 In \cite{collision1}, Martel and Merle proved the inelasticity of the collision of two solitons with low speed for the quartic $gKdV$.
 There are results on the elasticity and inelasticity of the collision of solitons for $gKdV$ for a certain class of nonlinearities, see \cite{munozkdv1} and \cite{munozkdv2} by Muñoz, see also \cite{stabcol} by Martel and Merle.
-For nonlinear Schrödinger equation, in \cite{perelman}, Perelman studied the collision of two solitons of different size and obtained that after the collision the solution doesn't preserve the two solitons structure.
+For nonlinear Schrödinger equation, in \cite{perelman}, Perelman studied the collision of two solitons of different sizes and obtained that after the collision the solution doesn't preserve the two solitons' structure.